 then the Secretary-General shall determine the liability for a royalty as if the avoidance, postponement or reduction of such liability had not been carried out by the Contractor and in accordance with this Part.

+The Secretary-General shall provide the Contractor with written notice of any proposed determination under paragraph 1 above.
+The Contractor may make written representations to the Secretary-General within 60 Days of the date of such written notice.
+The Secretary-General shall consider such representations and shall determine the liability for a royalty for the original or revised amount.

+The Contractor shall pay any such royalty liability within 30 Days of the date of the determination made by the Secretary-General under paragraph 2.

-Draft regulation 76 Section 6 Interest and penalties
+Section 6 Interest and penalties

 Regulation 80